-Based on the numbers of shares outstanding as of April 30, 2000, we will have 66,999,610 outstanding common shares upon completion of this offering.
+Based on the numbers of shares outstanding as of May 31, 2000, we will have 67,009,848 outstanding common shares upon completion of this offering.
 Of these shares, the 13,000,000 shares to be sold in this offering (14,950,000 shares if the underwriters' over-allotment option is exercised in full) will be freely tradable in the public market without restriction under the Securities Act, unless such shares are held by "affiliates" of Entegris, as that term is defined in Rule 144 under the Securities Act.

-The remaining 58,399,610 shares outstanding upon completion of this offering will be "restricted securities" as that term is defined under Rule 144.
+The remaining 54,009,848 shares outstanding upon completion of this offering will be "restricted securities" as that term is defined under Rule 144.
 We issued and sold the restricted shares in private transactions in reliance on exemptions from registration under the Securities Act.
 Restricted shares may be sold in the public market only if they are registered or if they qualify for an exemption from registration under Rule 144 or Rule 701 under the Securities Act, as summarized below.

-A total of 1,250,922 of the restricted shares are available for immediate sale, and an additional 69,892 of the restricted shares will be available for sale 90 days from the date of this offering.
-We expect that a total of 52,678,796 shares will be subject to lock-up arrangements between the shareholders and us or the underwriters.
+A total of 1,575,110 of the restricted shares are available for immediate sale, and an additional 10,130 of the restricted shares will be available for sale 90 days from the date of this offering.
+We expect that a total of 52,424,608 shares will be subject to lock-up arrangements between the shareholders and us or the underwriters.
 Pursuant to these lock-up agreements, the holders of these shares would not offer, sell, pledge or otherwise dispose of, directly or indirectly, or announce their intention to do the same, any common shares or security convertible into, or exchangeable or exercisable for any security of Entegris for a period of 180 days from the date of this offering.
 However, if the holder of the restricted shares is an individual, he or she may transfer any such securities either during his or her lifetime or on death by will or intestacy to his or her immediate family or to a trust the beneficiaries of which are exclusively the holder of the securities and/or a member of his or her immediate family.
 We also have entered into an agreement with the underwriters pursuant to which we will not offer, sell or otherwise dispose of common shares for a period of 180 days from the date of this offering.
 The agreement further provides that we will not file a registration statement on Form S-8 to register our stock option and purchase plans for a period of 180 days after the effective date of this offering.
-On the date of the expiration of the 180 day lock-up agreements, 6,612,300 shares will be eligible for immediate sale without restriction, and 46,066,496 of the restricted shares will be eligible for immediate sale, although these shares will be subject to certain volume, manner of sale and other limitations under Rule 144.
-In addition, approximately 4,692,594 of our common shares are subject to immediately exercisable options, and we expect that none of these shares will be eligible for sale in the public market until 180 days following the date of this prospectus.
+On the date of the expiration of the 180 day lock-up agreements, 6,358,112 shares will be eligible for immediate sale without restriction, and 46,066,496 of the restricted shares will be eligible for immediate sale, although these shares will be subject to certain volume, manner of sale and other limitations under Rule 144.
+In addition, approximately 4,953,956 of our common shares are subject to immediately exercisable options, and we expect that 216,190 of these shares will be eligible for sale 90 days after the offering, and 4,737,766 of these shares will be eligible for sale 180 days after the effective date of this offering.